Wootey Infant School Reading Intent:

 Library Books

-Every child will visit the school library each week.
+Every child will visit the school library each week to develop their love of reading.
+Their choice of book is for them to share at home and have it read to them.
 Classes have an allocated library day, but if books are forgotten on that day, then a visit later in the week can be arranged.
 We are able to give reminders of which books are outstanding.
 If books are damaged or lost, we ask for a voluntary donation to cover the cost of the book (£1 for Speed Sound booklets; £5 for RWI reading books; and the cost of individual library books).

 We strongly encourage all children to become a member of the local town library, and try to incorporate visits to Alton Library each year.